Principle 6: Reconstruct the absent user

 In each of these scenarios, it’s clear that the teacher, salesperson, or doctor would likely give the wrong advice or address topics irrelevant and unhelpful to users.
 It’s absurd to even consider these scenarios.
 Yet this is the scenario that tech writers face, and it’s why documentation so often misses the mark.

 Typically, when it comes time for release, we throw our documentation over a wall to users, and then return to our tech writing caves to continue working on the next batch of information.
 But we don’t really see the users consume or interact with the information we heaved over the wall.
 We don’t know if the information lays rotting and unused on the ground, or if it was eagerly consumed, or if the information made them sick, or healthy with understanding.
 Without this knowledge of the user, we keep on churning out the same kind of information, waiting for the next release window to once again throw our docs over the wall.

 Despite the need to understand the user, the technical writing profession is mostly a solitary one, separated from end users.
 As a technical writer, I spend the majority of my day sitting at my computer, working alone on documentation.
 I’m writing for a user I almost never interact with.
-I make decisions about the language and terms the user will speak with, the tasks the user will want to do, the questions and problems the user will encounter, the business scenario and purpose the user will follow, and more — without the user present.
+I make decisions about the language and terms the user will speak with, the tasks the user will want to do, the questions and problems the user will encounter, the business scenario and purpose the user will follow, and more — all without the user present.